 - Formerly Chairman, Vice-Chairman and CEO at Piper Jaffray Companies in Minneapolis; Joined Piper Jaffray in 1969 and served as Assistant Equity Syndicate Manager, Director of Securities Trading, and Director of Sales & Marketing

-- Currently a Senior Regent at St. Olaf College, and serves as board member of Minnesota Public Radio, American Public Media Group, and The Leuthold Group
+- Currently a Senior Regent at St. Olaf College, and Chair of Minnesota Comeback.
+He also serves as board member of Minnesota Public Radio, EdAllies, Educators for Excellence, and The Leuthold Group

 - Served as Chair of Abbott Northwestern Hospital; Chair of Washburn Child Guidance Center; Vice-Chair of the Minneapolis Downtown Council, Board of Governors of the Securities Industry Association; Chair of the NYSE Regional Firms Advisory Group; Trustee of the Stanford University Business School Trust

 - MBA, Stanford Graduate School of Business; BA, Economics, Williams College

 - Formerly Director, Private Real Estate, Russell Investments; Principal & Director of Research, Institutional Property Consultants; Vice President, Public Storage Inc.

 - Experience includes running Russell’s discretionary multi-manager private real estate business with $3.2 B in AUM; leading Institutional Property Consultants’ real estate asset class research, manager selection and due diligence processes